 Joint Position Statement of AAIDD and The Arc

-People with intellectual and/or developmental disabilities* must be able to live the lives they choose and have a good quality of life.
+People with intellectual and developmental disabilities (IDD)* must be able to live the lives they choose and have a good quality of life.

-People with intellectual and/or developmental disabilities often do not have the services, supports and personal relationships they want and need to lead a full life in the community.
+People with IDD often do not have the services, supports and personal relationships they want and need to lead a full life in the community.
 They may encounter attitudinal, public policy, service system, and other barriers that keep them from choosing where they live and work.
 Moreover, they often lack opportunities to participate in and contribute to their communities.

-People with intellectual and/or developmental disabilities must have the opportunity to lead lives that offer them a meaningful quality of life.
+People with IDD must have the opportunity to lead lives that offer them a meaningful quality of life.
 A meaningful quality of life exists for them when they:

 - Receive, at all stages of their lives, the support, encouragement, opportunity, and resources to explore and define how they want to live and who is in their lives;